jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

 (3) The name of a person shall be removed from the panel if— (a) the person dies or is, under the Insolvency Act 2006, adjudged bankrupt; or (b) the Minister directs that the name of the person be removed from the panel for disability affecting performance of duty, neglect of duty, or misconduct, proved to the satisfaction of the Minister; or
-  (c) a period of 5 years has elapsed since the date on which the Minister last approved the entry of the person's name; or (d) the person requests by writing addressed to the Minister that his or her name be removed.
+  (c) a period of up to 5 years has elapsed since the date on which the Minister last approved the entry of the person's name; or
+  (d) the person requests by writing addressed to the Minister that his or her name be removed.
-(4) Where subsection (3)﻿(c) or subsection (3)﻿(d) applies, the name of the person shall not be removed from the panel until any hearings in respect of which that person was appointed to the Tribunal have concluded.
+(4) If subsection (3)﻿(c) or (d) applies, or the period for which a person is approved as a member of the panel expires, the person may continue in office for the purpose of completing any proceedings that are partly or wholly heard.

+### 101A Functions, duties, and powers of Deputy Chairpersons
+Subject to any directions issued by the Chairperson, a Deputy Chairperson of the Tribunal has all the functions, duties, and powers of the Chairperson.

+### 101B Delegation by Chairperson of Tribunal
+(1) The Chairperson of the Tribunal may delegate any of the Chairperson’s functions, duties, and powers to a member of the panel who—
+  (a) the Chairperson is satisfied has the necessary capability, skills, and experience to perform or exercise those functions, duties, and powers; and
+  (b) satisfies the criteria set out in section 99A for appointment as the Chairperson.
+(2) A delegation—
+  (a) must be in writing; and
+  (b) must be to a named person; and
+  (c) is revocable at any time, in writing; and
+  (d) does not prevent the performance or exercise of a function, duty, or power by the Chairperson.
+(3) A person to whom any functions, duties, or powers are delegated may perform or exercise them in the same manner and with the same effect as if they had been conferred directly by this Act and not by delegation.
+(4) A person who appears to act under a delegation is presumed to be acting in accordance with its terms in the absence of evidence to the contrary.
+(5) A person to whom any functions, duties, or powers are delegated must be paid remuneration and expenses (if any) determined in accordance with section 119 for work undertaken in that capacity.

+### 101C References to Chairpersons include deputies and delegates and temporary acting Chairperson
+Unless the context otherwise requires, a reference in this Act or regulations made under this Act to the Chairperson includes—
+  (a) a Deputy Chairperson appointed under section 99AA; or (b) a person to whom the functions, powers, and duties of the Chairperson are delegated under section 101B; or (c) a temporary acting Chairperson appointed under section 102.

-### 102 Deputy Chairperson
+### 102 Appointment of temporary acting Chairperson
-(1) In any case in which a Chairperson of the Tribunal becomes incapable of acting by reason of illness, absence, or other sufficient cause, or if a Chairperson deems it not proper or desirable that he or she should adjudicate on any specified matter, the Governor-General, on the recommendation of the Minister, may appoint a suitable person to be the deputy of that Chairperson to act for that Chairperson for the period or purpose stated in the appointment.
+(1) If the Chairperson of the Tribunal becomes incapable of acting by reason of illness, absence, or other sufficient cause, or if the Chairperson considers it is not proper or not desirable that he or she should adjudicate on a specified matter, the Governor-General, on the recommendation of the Minister, may appoint a suitable person as the acting Chairperson for the period or purpose stated in the appointment.
-(2) No person shall be appointed as a Deputy Chairperson unless he or she is eligible for appointment as a Chairperson.
+(2) No person may be appointed as the acting Chairperson unless he or she is eligible for appointment as the Chairperson.
-(3) Every Deputy Chairperson appointed under this section shall, while acting for a Chairperson, be deemed to be a Chairperson of the Tribunal.
+(3) The acting Chairperson is, while acting in the position, to be treated as the Chairperson of the Tribunal.
-(4) No appointment of a Deputy Chairperson, and no act done by a Deputy Chairperson as such, and no act done by the Tribunal while he or she is acting as such, shall in any proceedings be questioned on the ground that the occasion for the appointment had not arisen or had ceased.
+(4) No appointment of the acting Chairperson, no act done by the acting Chairperson, and no act done by the Tribunal may be questioned in any proceedings on the ground that the occasion for the appointment had not arisen or had ceased.

-### 103 Vacation of office by Chairperson and Deputy Chairperson
+### 103 Vacation of office by Chairperson, temporary acting Chairperson, and Deputy Chairperson
-(1) A Chairperson and any Deputy Chairperson of the Tribunal may at any time resign his or her office by delivering a notice in writing to that effect to the Minister.
+(1) The Chairperson, a temporary acting Chairperson, and any Deputy Chairperson of the Tribunal may at any time resign his or her office by delivering a notice in writing to that effect to the Minister.
-(2) A Chairperson and any Deputy Chairperson of the Tribunal shall be deemed to have vacated his or her office if he or she dies or is, under the Insolvency Act 2006, adjudged bankrupt.
+(2) The Chairperson, a temporary acting Chairperson, and any Deputy Chairperson of the Tribunal shall be deemed to have vacated his or her office if he or she dies or is, under the Insolvency Act 2006, adjudged bankrupt.
-(3) A Chairperson and any Deputy Chairperson of the Tribunal may at any time be removed from office by the Governor-General for disability affecting performance of duty, neglect of duty, or misconduct, proved to the satisfaction of the Governor-General.
+(3) The Chairperson, a temporary acting Chairperson, and any Deputy Chairperson of the Tribunal may at any time be removed from office by the Governor-General for disability affecting performance of duty, neglect of duty, or misconduct, proved to the satisfaction of the Governor-General.

+### 103A Orderly and efficient operation
+The Chairperson of the Tribunal is responsible for making such arrangements as are practicable to ensure that, in relation to the work of the Tribunal, the Chairperson, each Deputy Chairperson and each member of the panel performs their functions—
+  (a) in an orderly and efficient manner; and
+  (b) in a way that achieves the purposes of this Act or any other enactment.

+### 103B Powers of Chairperson to direct constitution of Tribunal
+(1) The Chairperson of the Tribunal may direct, for the purposes of any particular proceedings, that the Tribunal be constituted by—
+  (a) the Chairperson; and
+  (b) a Deputy Chairperson; and
+  (c) two panel members.
+(2) The Chairperson of the Tribunal may give a direction under subsection (1) if he or she is satisfied that— (a) the proceedings are unusually complex or difficult; or (b) it is desirable for training purposes that the Tribunal be constituted in this way.

 **Procedure of Tribunal**

 ### 104 Sittings of Tribunal
-(1) Sittings of the Tribunal shall be held at such times and places as the Tribunal or Chairperson from time to time appoints.
+(1) Sittings of the Tribunal shall be held at such times and places as the Tribunal, the Chairperson, or a Deputy Chairperson from time to time appoints.
-(2) Any sitting may be adjourned from time to time and from place to place by the Tribunal or a Chairperson or by the Secretary to the Tribunal.
+(2) Any sitting may be adjourned from time to time and from place to place by the Tribunal or the Chairperson or a Deputy Chairperson or by the Secretary to the Tribunal.
 (3) No sitting of the Tribunal shall take place unless all the members are present, but the decision of a majority of the members shall be the decision of the Tribunal.
-(4) A Chairperson shall preside at all sittings of the Tribunal.
+(4) The Chairperson or a Deputy Chairperson shall preside at all sittings of the Tribunal.
-(5) Subject to the provisions of this Act and of any regulations made under this Act, the Tribunal may regulate its procedure in such manner as the Tribunal thinks fit and may prescribe or approve forms for the purposes of this Act.
+(4A) Despite anything in this Act to the contrary, the Tribunal or the Chairperson or a Deputy Chairperson may determine a proceeding on the papers if the Tribunal or the Chairperson or a Deputy Chairperson considers it appropriate.
+(4B) Before doing so, the Tribunal or the Chairperson or a Deputy Chairperson must give the parties a reasonable opportunity to comment on whether the proceeding should be dealt with in that manner.
+(4C) The hearing of a matter or any part of it may be conducted by telephone, audiovisual link, or other remote access facility if the Tribunal or the Chairperson or a Deputy Chairperson considers it appropriate and the necessary facilities are available.
+(5) The Tribunal may regulate its procedure as it thinks fit, subject to this Act and any regulations made under it, and any practice notes issued under section 121A.

 ### 105 Substantial merits
 (1) The Tribunal must act according to the substantial merits of the case, without regard to technicalities.